seanw75/interview_prep/linkedin.md

 * what tool you can use to check I/O load.
 * HTTP browser request,
 * how to monitor a website,
-* to distribute loads of files fast and accurrately.
 ## generic
 * What is the most rewarding problem that you've overcome in your work?
 * What problem did you solve in your career that you are most proud of.